 Corpus Christi is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Corpus Christi citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.90% of adults 25 and older in Corpus Christi have a college degree.
+The education level of Corpus Christi citizens is a little higher than the average for US cities and towns: 22.43% of adults in Corpus Christi have at least a bachelor's degree.

-The per capita income in Corpus Christi in 2010 was $25,481, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $101,924 for a family of four.
+The per capita income in Corpus Christi in 2018 was $29,823, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $119,292 for a family of four.
 However, Corpus Christi contains both very wealthy and poor people as well.

 Corpus Christi is an extremely ethnically-diverse city.
 The people who call Corpus Christi home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Corpus Christi, accounting for 61.27% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Corpus Christi, accounting for 64.18% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Corpus Christi residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Corpus Christi include Irish, English, French , and Italian.
+Important ancestries of people in Corpus Christi include German, Irish, English, Scottish, and Italian.

 The most common language spoken in Corpus Christi is English.
 Other important languages spoken here include Spanish and Tagalog.